Keavon/Thesis/src/paper/thesis.md

 <h3 id="ch-6-4">6.4 Dotted Stamp Roller</h3>

-Deviating from the category of brushes alltogether and using an alternate application method such as a roller is a good method of testing robustness of the technique.
+Deviating from the category of brushes altogether and using an alternate application method such as a roller is a good method for testing robustness of the technique.
 This example, shown in Figure 27, successfully provides an organic look by integrating random variation and pressure into the semi-regular grid pattern of the referenced style.
 This also remains simple and beginner-friendly by using only a handful of nodes.

 ![](results-stipple-roller.png)